mdillondc/terminal-ai/README.md

 searxng_base_url=http://your-searxng-instance:8080
 ```

-**Important:** Your SearXNG instance must have JSON format enabled in its settings.
+**Important:** Your SearXNG instance must have JSON format enabled.
 Add this to your SearXNG `settings.yml`:

 ```yaml
 search: